-The most effective type of the workout to stimulate MPS is resistance training as it makes muscles more sensitive to amino acids uptake and as mentioned earlier amino acids are the build blocks of you muscles.
+The most effective type of the workout to stimulate muscle protein synthesis (MPS) is resistance training as it makes muscles more sensitive to amino acids uptake and as mentioned earlier amino acids are the build blocks of you muscles.
 Work out routine also plays quite important role in MPS.

 - Number of sets – multiple sets are better than single set when we want to improve MPS.
 There is some scientific evidence that 10 sets a week are superior for muscle growth.
 It can be spread across the week, i.e 5 sets twice a week for particular muscle group.